bhauman/bhauman.github.com/drafts/housing-bubble.md

 <img src="/assets/images/dome/pentagon_lower_layout.png"/>
 </p>

+We can now make the pentagons in the dome.

 Well here we are we three different layouts that we can use to produce most of the shell of the dome.

 ## Three patterns!!
 164 parts!!